Rockman-Blue/SANS-SEC504-CTF/1-OSINT-and-Recon/OSINT-and-Recon-Writeup.md

 * Challenge - Use the vulnerability on the DNS server at ns1.sunsetisp.com to obtain information about the issplaylist.com domain.
 Submit the flag.
 * Points - 3

-Regarding DNS reconnaissance, the biggest vulnerability a DNS server can have is a zone transfer request.
+Regarding DNS reconnaissance, the biggest vulnerability a DNS server can have is when an attacker can perform a zone transfer request.
 Zone transfers are used by admins to replicate DNS records and other data from the primary server to the secondary server.
-This is so the secondary server can be a backup to the primary to enforce redundancy.By using a zone transfer request, you can get lots of valuable information about your target.
+This is so the secondary server can be a backup to the primary to enforce redundancy.
+If you can successfully perform a zone transfer request, you can get lots of valuable information about your target.
 Dig is a common tool used for DNS reconnaissance, and you can specify the record type AXFR to attempt a zone transfer request.
-At my attacker terminal, I ran the following command to perform a zone transfer request against the target, which displayed the flag.
+At my attacker terminal, I run the following command to perform a zone transfer request against the target, which displayed the flag.

 ![DNS-Reconnaissance-1](https://github.com/user-attachments/assets/20e85917-b8f2-49e1-ae80-4f4ef2adb1e8)